ioos/sanctuarywatch/docs/training_images/infographiq_chapter_3_image_creation.md

     There are three essential things here:

     A. All of the elements are vector-based (nothing raster-based, raster means image such as .tif, .jpg, or .png).
-If you happen to have raster-based elements in your image (or are not sure), we strongly reccomend that you find a vector version or attempt to convert the raster item to a vector using the [image trace tool](https://helpx.adobe.com/illustrator/using/image-trace.html).
-Rasters will break the functionality of Infographiq and are not meant to be used in these workflows.
+If you happen to have raster-based elements in your image (or are not sure), we strongly recommend that you find a vector version or attempt to convert the raster item to a vector using the [image trace tool](https://helpx.adobe.com/illustrator/using/image-trace.html).
+Rasters will break the functionality of JAI Vectors and are not meant to be used in these workflows.

     B. None of the elements within this layer can be named “text”.
 The following (where one of the elements is named text) is not allowed: